Ade A. Olufeko

-Ade Abayomi Olufeko (born 1980) is a Nigerian-American technologist and designer known for his early adoption of emerging tools and practices, particularly in developing regions.
-He is the founder of Visual Collaborative, an international platform collaborating with diverse experts on socio-economic issues, innovation, and the humanities.
+Ade Abayomi Olufeko (Note: Simply known as Adé, Pronounced /ɑːˈdeɪ/; ah-DAY-' Adé Olúfẹ́kọ́ /yo/.) (born 1980) is a Nigerian-American technologist, designer, and entrepreneur.
+He is the founder of Visual Collaborative, an international platform for interdisciplinary projects in culture, innovation, and the humanities.

-In 2017, Olufeko contributed to the rediscovery and documentation of Sungbo's Eredo, an extensive system of historical earthworks in West Africa.
-In 2024, he established the Wing Chun Foundation Lagos, an initiative based in Lagos, Nigeria, that applies martial arts principles to leadership and cognitive development.

 Early life and education

-Ade Olufeko (Note: Simply known as Adé, Pronounced /ɑːˈdeɪ/; ah-DAY-' Adé Olúfẹ́kọ́ /yo/.) was born in Minneapolis, Minnesota, and spent his formative years in Lagos, Nigeria, living in Surulere during the country’s Second Republic.
+Ade Olufeko was born in Minneapolis, Minnesota, and spent his formative years in Lagos, Nigeria, living in Surulere during the country’s Second Republic.
 He attended Unilag Staff School for primary education and St. Gregory's College in Obalende for secondary school.

-In the mid-1990s, he returned to Minneapolis, where he studied at Camden and delivered guest lectures to his International Baccalaureate peers on cultural perspectives in English literature.
-He later lived in Stevens Square, a National Historic District, before enrolling at Metropolitan State University in Saint Paul.
-There, he studied computer science with a focus on multimedia technologies, as part of a broader journey that laid the foundation for his interdisciplinary work in technology and culture.
+In the mid-1990s, he returned to Minneapolis, where he attended Camden and gave guest lectures to International Baccalaureate peers on cultural perspectives in English literature.
+He later enrolled at Metropolitan State University in Saint Paul, where he studied computer science with a focus on multimedia technologies.

 Career

-Dot-com and foundations
+Technology and advisory

-Olufeko began his career in 1997 with a law internship at Hinshaw & Culbertson, where he assisted in digital integration for legal archiving.
-During the dot-com era, he transitioned into technology, working in interactive design, internet technologies, and hardware at companies such as Ameritech, Imation, and IBM.
+Olufeko began his career in 1997 with a law internship at Hinshaw & Culbertson, where he assisted with digital integration for legal archiving.
+During the dot-com period, he transitioned into technology, working in interactive design, internet technologies, and hardware at companies including Ameritech, Imation, and IBM.

-While living in Minneapolis, he collaborated with musicians in New York City, including Amel Larrieux, using web design and digital strategies to expand their audience reach.
-He later relocated to New York City, joining Warner Music Group, where he contributed to its digital properties.
+While based in Minneapolis in the early to mid-2000s, he worked with musicians in New York City, including Amel Larrieux and Ladybug Mecca, on web design and digital strategy projects.
+He later relocated to New York City and joined Warner Music Group, where he contributed to its digital properties.

 Between 2004 and 2007, Olufeko worked in quality assurance at Shavlik Technologies and Adobe Systems, focusing on software testing and product stability.
-In 2007, he founded Visual Collaborative, a platform that showcased over 150 artists over a decade.
-He returned to IBM in 2016 as a management consultant, working on technology-driven initiatives.
+In 2007, he founded Visual Collaborative, a platform for artists and creatives that featured over 150 participants over a decade.
+In 2016, he returned to IBM as a management consultant, working on technology-driven initiatives.

-Work in Nigeria

-After relocating to Lagos, Nigeria, Olufeko focused on initiatives in the creative and technology sectors.
-Prior to settling in Lagos, he had undertaken consulting projects in Lagos and Abuja.
+After relocating to Lagos, Nigeria, Olufeko worked in the creative and technology sectors.
+Prior to settling in Lagos, he undertook consulting projects in Lagos and Abuja.
 He later served as a management consultant for The Avenue Projects.

-From 2021 to 2023, he served as the first chairman of the Creative and Entertainment Group within the Lagos Chamber of Commerce and Industry (LCCI), where he advocated for policies supporting SMEs and creative enterprises, particularly in intellectual property.
-Olufeko emerged as an early advocate for decentralized technologies in Africa's creative economy, emphasizing their potential for intellectual property preservation and artist empowerment ahead of mainstream blockchain adoption.
+From 2021 to 2023, he served as the first chairman of the Creative and Entertainment Group within the Lagos Chamber of Commerce and Industry, where he advocated for policies supporting SMEs and creative enterprises, particularly in intellectual property.
+He is described as an advocate for decentralized technologies in Africa’s creative economy.